zeromq/zproject/README.md

     <!-- Destructor is optional; default one follows standard style -->
     <destructor>
-        Destructors implicitely get a new argument prepended, which:
+        Destructors implicitly get a new argument prepended, which:

         * is called `self_p`
         * is of this class' type